Nexmo/comms-router/docs/ConfiguringDatabaseAccess.md

     username = {USERNAME}
     password = {PASSWORD}
     ```

+    **Note** Username and password should be the user that has all permissions granted to access and manage database e.g. `username=comms_router` and `password=comms_router_password`

-    Then you can populate/migrate the database to the latest version with:
+ 6. Populate and migrate the database to the latest version with:

     ```bash
-    cd db-migrations/
+    cd comms-router/db-migrations/
     mvn liquibase:update
     ```

-    Also see [Manage DB Migrations]
+    Also see [Manage DB Migrations] for help.

 [1]: